dmaldofcb/jabronies/README.md

     pip install -r requirements.txt

     python .\run.py

+You should now have a virtual environment folder setup that is the interpreter you want to use *\Scan2Invest\venv*

 ## Generate Prediction Model
 Navigate to folder *\Scan2Invest\PredictionModel*, the data set used to train is only trained on 27 company logos